Link copied!

 A summary graphic highlighting JPG as the best format for photographs and social media, noting its small file size but loss of quality with repeated saves.

-However, JPEG is a lossy format – meaning each time you save a JPEG, it loses a little bit of quality.
-While you might barely notice this difference after saving a JPEG the first time, repeatedly saving a JPEG will eventually show degradation in quality.
-Always retain your original source files.
+JPEG is a lossy format.
+That means each time you save a JPEG, it loses a small amount of quality.
+You might not notice after the first save, but repeatedly saving a JPEG will eventually show visible degradation.
+Always keep your original source files.

 An informational graphic about PNG files, highlighting support for transparent backgrounds, lossless quality, and their suitability for logos and web graphics.

 Most people request PNGs because of the transparent background.
-Whenever you save a logo as a PNG, it allows you to place it over anything - whether it be a photo or another design element.
-Your logo will never have that annoying white box around it like it would if you saved it as a JPEG.
+When you save a logo as a PNG, you can place it over photos, colors, or other design elements without a white box appearing around it.

-PNGs work perfectly for logos on websites, graphics with text or clean lines, and any kind of image you plan to display digitally.
+PNGs work well for logos on websites, graphics with text or clean lines, and any image intended for digital display.

-When exporting you may also get to choose between 2 versions:
+When exporting, you may be able to choose between two versions:

-In summary: If someone wants your logo for their website or a digital project, PNG is probably the best bet.
+If someone asks for your logo for a website or digital project, PNG is usually the right call.

 A summary graphic explaining HEIC as the default iPhone photo format, which offers 50% smaller file sizes than JPEG but has limited compatibility outside Apple devices.

-HEIC works beautifully for saving images on Apple products and sharing within the Apple environment.
-Quality remains high and image sizes remain small.
+HEIC works well for storing photos on Apple devices and sharing within the Apple ecosystem.
+Quality stays high and file sizes stay small.

-Problems arise when you step outside of the Apple environment.
-Windows does not recognize HEIC formats natively unless you install the "HEIF Image Extensions" from the Microsoft Store.
-Most web-based applications (e.g. social media sites) and email clients do not understand the HEIC format and will either reject it or automatically convert it upon upload which may result in loss of image quality.
+The problem comes when you step outside that ecosystem.
+Windows doesn't recognize HEIC natively without installing the "HEIF Image Extensions" from the Microsoft Store.
+Most web platforms and email clients don't support HEIC and will either reject it or auto-convert it on upload, which can reduce quality.

 A summary graphic explaining RAW image files as unprocessed data with maximum editing flexibility, noting they must be exported before online use.

+I don't deliver RAW files, and here's why: they're not a finished product.
+They require specialized software just to open.
 Handing over a RAW file is like a tailor giving you cut fabric instead of a finished garment.
-The material is there, but the work that transforms it into something valuable hasn't happened yet.
-What you receive from me is the result of that process, and that's what you hired us for.
+The material is there, but the work that makes it useful hasn't happened yet.
+What you receive from me is the result of that process.
+That's what you hired me for.

 A summary graphic for Scalable Vector Graphics (SVG), highlighting infinite scaling without quality loss—perfect for logos, icons, and website illustrations.

 SVG stands for Scalable Vector Graphics.
-Unlike PNG and JPG, which are pixel-based, SVG files are math-based.
-An image is defined using coordinates and shapes instead of a grid of pixels.
+Unlike JPEG and PNG, which are pixel-based, SVG files are math-based.
+Images are defined using coordinates and shapes rather than a grid of pixels.

-That translates into real-world terms: an SVG file will never lose quality regardless of how much it is scaled; whether it is blown up to billboard size or shrunk to fit a favicon, it will remain sharp.
+What that means in practice: an SVG file never loses quality no matter how much you scale it.
+Blown up to billboard size or shrunk to a browser favicon, it stays sharp.

-Where SVG has its limitations: photography.
-You would never convert a photo to an SVG.
-SVG is meant for graphics and illustrations and not for images with complex color gradients.
+Where SVG has limits: photography.
+You'd never convert a photo to SVG.
+It's designed for graphics and illustrations, not complex color gradients.

-In summary: If your designer provides you with your logo as an SVG, store it safely.
-That is the most versatile form of your logo.
+If your designer gives you your logo as an SVG, store it carefully.
+That's the most versatile version of your logo.

 A summary graphic explaining the benefits of the PDF format, highlighting its ability to combine vector and raster content for print-ready documents.